 Whatever state the river is in, it is “flowing… / into the pond.”
 Once there, it rests in “repose.”
 The poet is making use of personification in these lines.
-She is allowing the reader to imbue the river and its surrounds with human like characteristics.
-This forces a reader to empathize with an element which might seem cold and lifeless in another context.
+She is allowing the reader to imbue the river and its surroundings with human-like characteristics.
+This forces a reader to empathize with an element that might seem cold and lifeless in another context.
 The river transforms from flowing in a rushing, chaotic frenzy to resting calmly in the motionless pond.

 The speaker makes note of the fact that the…

 its doors tightly shut.